-Farmed for centuries as part of the mezzadria system, Montecalvi became an independent estate only in the 1980s, when the house and vineyards were acquired by the Bolli family.
-The Bolli family restored the villa (from the 18th Century) and the hayloft (15th Century) and set about extending the vineyard area, always with any eye towards sustainable, organic farming in the vineyard and excellence and “tipicità” (tipicity) in the wine.
-The Bollis achieved great success over many years, with a number of notable awards, not least tre bicchieri from Gambero Russo.
+Montecalvi became an independent estate in the 1980s, when the Count Castelbarco sold the villa and vineyards to the Bolli family, who restored the main villa (from the 1700s) and the hayloft (1400s), and extended the vineyard area.
+The Bollis achieved great success over many years, with a number of notable awards, not least tre bicchieri from Gambero Rosso.

 Our first rate team:

-Jacqueline Bolli owned and operated Montecalvi for many years and has kindly agreed to stay on as consultant and head of sales.
+Jacqueline Bolli owned and operated Montecalvi for many years and has kindly agreed to stay on as our head of sales.
 Jackie conducts all of our winery tours.

-Laura Vegni is in charge of our cellar.
+Laura Vegni is in charge of our cantina.

 Marco Pierruci (Agronominvigna) is our consultant viticulturalist (ie, the man in charge of the vines).